SAPBlogCode/IOTApplication/README.md

 ![Screenshot](images/SCP.png)

-If you work in an enterprise account, add quotas to the services you purchased in your subaccount to make them visible on the Service Marketplace.
-If you don’t have any enterprise account, click on __‘Trial Home’__.
-It will navigate you to default global account __‘I/S/C Number + trial’__, add quotas to the services you purchased in your subaccount.
+Click on Global productive account.
+User has to provide quota to services, purchased in the sub-account, to make them available.
+__'Note:- IoT services in cloud foundry environment are only available for productive accounts.'__

 ![Screenshot](images/GlobalAccount.png)